vedhasua/ExplainAVEC/README.md

 **Purpose:**

-Compute BoTW feature relevances of the AVEC'17 challenge package
+Compute BoTW feature relevance scores for the AVEC'17 challenge package (easily extendable to AVEC'18 challenge).

 **How to:**